-While these mandates will likely be challenged and evolve, it is essential to consider the impact on network management.
+While these mandates are still being finalized, it is essential to consider the impact on healthcare network management and business operations.

 - Health Plans: